This blog post was updated on December 20, 2022.

 Christmas is one of the biggest celebrations in Denmark.
 In the past couple of decades, the pre-Christmas commercial frenzy that we in the U.S. know all too well has caught also on in Denmark.
 Most stores feature lovely holiday displays with both traditional and modern sensibilities.
 Many cities and smaller towns deck the streets with holiday greenery and lights.

-Most Danish families who celebrate on Christmas Eve.
+Most Danish families celebrate on Christmas Eve.
 After enjoying a leisurely dinner — typically goose is the main course — family members light candles on Christmas tree, sing traditional songs, and exchange gifts.
 Religious people attend church services on the afternoon of the 24th so they’re free to spend the evening with family.

 So if you want to participate in some festive fun, grab some glogg and make merry with these Danish holiday traditions!